The University's suppliers are a valuable resource of information on products and services.

 - Do not appear to agree to prices and terms.
 The purchasing staff needs an opportunity to negotiate a fair price.

-- Do not appear to commit the University by telling a salesperson that he or she has the order.
+- Do not appear to commit the University by telling a salesperson that they have the order.
 Only a signed purchase order can commit the University.

 Never accept payments or gifts from suppliers